aws-samples/intelligent-rag-bedrockagent-iac/CONTRIBUTING.md

 1. Validate that the CI steps have executed successfully.
 1. Validate that the change aligns with the team’s coding practices and [Amazon Internal Code Review Guidelines]
-1. If necessary, test the change in Isengard.
 1. Ensure that you follow-up on your request for any change requests or MR comments.
 1. If you won’t be around to follow-up (e.g., on PTO), ensure that you notify the MR author and agree on what will be the next steps.